Contributor: Vermilion Behavioral Health Systems clinical team member Erica Smith, MA, NCC

 Many people who have diabetes can drink alcohol moderately without suffering from dramatically negative consequences.
-However, it is important that the term “moderately” be adhered to.
+However, it is important that the term “moderately” be adhered to and not engage in alcohol abuse.

 Diabetes is an illness that is estimated to affect 16 million people in the United States.
 It is a disease that results from a deficiency of, or a complete absence of, the insulin hormone, or as a result from the body’s inability to respond appropriately to insulin.